 SOC 395A.
 European Integration: Politics, Society, and Geography.

-EUS 101.
-Introduction to European Studies.This course introduces students to major themes in European studies, considering the dynamic processes by which Europe and European identities have been defined since the cold war.
-They examine, among other questions, how Europe has changed in the wake of new economic and political realities, with the formation of international organizations, and in the face of shifting ethnic, religious, and cultural landscapes.
+EUS 200.
+European Conditions.This course introduces students to major themes in European studies, considering the dynamic processes by which Europe and European identities have been defined since the cold war.
+Students examine, among other questions, how Europe has changed in the wake of new economic and political realities, with the formation of international organizations, and in the face of shifting ethnic, religious, and cultural landscapes.
 By investigating these topics from various perspectives, students gain the interdisciplinary tools to understand the intricacies of an ever-changing Europe.
-Not open to students who have received credit for FYS 297.
+Not open to students who have received credit for EUS 101 or FYS 297.
 Normally offered every year.
 D. Browne.

 EUS 261.
 Slavic Europe.A topical survey of Slavic culture as realized in a number of social institutions including the family, the church, the popular media, and the arts.
 Particular attention is given to texts, which examine both real and imagined communities and the unities and disunities that shape the identities of Europe's largest language family and the peoples who occupy more than half of the European continent.
-Conducted in English.
-Not open to students who have received credit for RUSS 261.
+Not open to students who have received credit for EUS s24.
 Open to first-year students.
 [W2] D. Browne.

 EUS 360.
 Independent Study.Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
 Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair are required.
 Students may register for no more than one independent study per semester.
 Normally offered every semester.
 Staff.

 EUS 457.
-Senior Thesis.This course involves research for and writing of the senior thesis, under the direction of a faculty advisor.
+Senior Thesis.This course involves research and writing the senior thesis under the direction of a faculty advisor.
 Students register for EUS 457 in the fall semester.
 Majors writing an honors thesis register for EUS 457 in the fall semester and EUS 458 in the winter semester.
 [W3] Normally offered every year.
 Staff.